 Japanese Bobtail Care

-With no undercoat, the smooth, silky fur of the Japanese Bobtail is easy to maintain.
+With no undercoat, the smooth, silky fur of the Japanese bobtail is easy to maintain.
 Both long and short hair varieties will benefit from a weekly brushing to remove loose hair and promote circulation and shine.

 Common Health Problems

 There are very few health problems commonly associated with this cat breed.
-In general, the Japanese Bobtail is considered to be very healthy and not overly prone to any particular disorder or disease.
+In general, the Japanese bobtail is considered to be very healthy and not overly prone to any particular disorder or disease.

 Diet and Nutrition

-Where to Adopt or Buy
+Where to Adopt or Buy a Japanese Bobtail

 More Cat Breeds and Further Research